jamescyft/cyft-landing/docs/implementation-guides/READY_FOR_IMPLEMENTATION.md

 ## ✅ Cleanup Complete

 The project structure has been cleaned and organized.
-All outdated and potentially confusing files have been moved to the `_archive/` folder.
+All outdated and potentially confusing files have been removed.

 ## 📋 Files Available for Implementation